UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 ### Running the Backend

+0. Add the `serviceAccount.json` file to `src\auth`

-0. Set up the `.env` file in the root directory.
-See `.env.example` for an example
+1. Set up the `.env` file in the root directory.
+See `.env.local.example` for an example

-1. Navigate inside the backend folder:
+2. Navigate inside the backend folder:

    ```bash
    cd backend
    ```

-2. Install the dependencies:
+3. Install the dependencies:

    ```bash
    npm install
    ```

-3. Start the server:
+4. Start the server:

    ```bash
    npm start